K'taka govt announces state wide "close down" for 14 days from Tuesday night | Headlines

 Speaking to reporters after a three-hour-long cabinet meeting here, he said shops selling essential commodities will be allowed to remain open only from 6 am to 10 am.

-''The Agriculture sector and manufacturing sector, except garments, construction sector, and medical and essential sectors will continue to operate,'' he said adding that Deputy Commissioners of all districts and Tahsildars have been instructed to take strict measures.
+''The Agriculture sector, manufacturing sector except for garments, construction sector and medical and essential sectors will continue to operate,'' he said adding that Deputy Commissioners of all districts and Tahsildars have been instructed to take strict measures.

 Yediyurappa said the cabinet took the decisions after consulting the expert committee.